bbertka/openai-gpt-review-analyzer/README.md

 ![Gitlab Variables](docs/images/pipeline_variables.jpg)

+#### Pod Variables after CI/CD Config

-    - Here are the following results of Docker/Pod env variables for the deployed application.
+Here are the following results of Docker/Pod env variables for the deployed application.
 Notice the secrets that are in place from the pipeline.

 ```bash
 $ kubectl get deployment temporal-review-analyzer-deployment -n dev01 -o yaml | yq '.spec.template.spec.containers[].env'